PundiAI/pundi-docs/pundi-aifx/tutorials/commands-documentation.md

 following the prompt:

 {% hint style="info" %}
 In this case, a transaction fee must be paid!
-So do remember to add --fees XXXXXFX in your command.
-If you did not input the --fees flag, you will be prompted to add --fees 1200000000000000000FX in your command.
+So do remember to add --fees XXXXXapundiai in your command.
+If you did not input the --fees flag, you will be prompted to add --fees 500000000000000apundiai in your command.

-The minimum fee for this transaction is 1.2FX which after multiplying by 10^18 is 1200000000000000000FX.
+The minimum fee for this transaction is 0.0005PUNDIAI which after multiplying by 10^18 is 500000000000000apundiai.

-Alternatively, a more universal command is --gas=auto --gas-adjustment=1.25 --gas-prices=4000000000000FX. --gas=auto automatically assesses the gas used for that transaction.
-This depends on the transaction itself and also the state of the blockchain. --gas-adjustment=1.25 means that there will be a 25% buffer added to the automatically assessed gas amount. --gas-prices=4000000000000FX is the gas price you will be paying for.
+Alternatively, a more universal command is --gas=auto --gas-adjustment=1.25 --gas-prices=5000000000apundiai. --gas=auto automatically assesses the gas used for that transaction.
+This depends on the transaction itself and also the state of the blockchain. --gas-adjustment=1.25 means that there will be a 25% buffer added to the automatically assessed gas amount. --gas-prices=5000000000apundiai is the gas price you will be paying for.
 For more details on gas, kindly refer to the section on gas below.
 {% endhint %}

 ```
-fxcored tx gov submit-proposal --title="BLINDGOTCHI" --description="CLAUDIOXBARROS’s pet" --type="Text" --deposit=" 200000000000000000000FX"  --gas=auto --gas-adjustment=1.25 --gas-prices=4000000000000FX --from richard
+fxcored tx gov submit-proposal --title="BLINDGOTCHI" --description="CLAUDIOXBARROS’s pet" --type="Text" --deposit="200000000000000000000apundiai"  --gas=auto --gas-adjustment=1.25 --gas-prices=5000000000apundiai --from richard
 ```

 return:

 ```
-{"body":{"messages":[{"@type":"/cosmos.gov.v1beta1.MsgSubmitProposal","content":{"@type":"/cosmos.gov.v1beta1.TextProposal","title":"BLINDGOTCHI","description":"CLAUDIOXBARROS’s pet"},"initial_deposit":[{"denom":"FX","amount":"200000000000000000000"}],"proposer":"fx124n6hpxkkn3r9j3tzwzhax2rd5s3crwq7p94fd"}],"memo":"","timeout_height":"0","extension_options":[],"non_critical_extension_options":[]},"auth_info":{"signer_infos":[],"fee":{"amount":[{"denom":"FX","amount":"1200000000000000000"}],"gas_limit":"200000","payer":"","granter":""}},"signatures":[]}
+{"body":{"messages":[{"@type":"/cosmos.gov.v1beta1.MsgSubmitProposal","content":{"@type":"/cosmos.gov.v1beta1.TextProposal","title":"BLINDGOTCHI","description":"CLAUDIOXBARROS’s pet"},"initial_deposit":[{"denom":"apundiai","amount":"2000000000000000000"}],"proposer":"fx124n6hpxkkn3r9j3tzwzhax2rd5s3crwq7p94fd"}],"memo":"","timeout_height":"0","extension_options":[],"non_critical_extension_options":[]},"auth_info":{"signer_infos":[],"fee":{"amount":[{"denom":"apundiai","amount":"12000000000000000"}],"gas_limit":"200000","payer":"","granter":""}},"signatures":[]}

 confirm transaction before signing and broadcasting [y/N]:
 ```